Robust-MBDL: A Robust Multi-branch Deep Learning Based Model for Remaining Useful Life Prediction and Operational

-Given that our model realizes the two tasks (RUL prediction and OC classification) at the same time, the two above loss functions are combined to create a global loss.
-For this purpose, we propose the following solution
+Our model simultaneously addresses RUL prediction and OC classification.
+The two above loss functions are then combined to form the following global loss function:

-$\lambda$ is a real number between 0 and 1.
-By turning the value of $\lambda$, we can: \textit{(i)} remove the unbalanced-scale effects of the two loss functions on the global one; \textit{(ii)} set the different important role for each task according to the study case.
-In this paper, the $\lambda$ is empirically set to 0.6 because of the fact that RUL efficiency would be more realistic and more important than the success of OC.
+where $\lambda$ is a real number that ranges between 0 and 1.
+By adjusting the value of $\lambda$, two things can be achieved: \textit{(i)} offset any imbalances between the two loss functions in the global one, and \textit{(ii)} give varying degrees of importance to each task depending on the particular study case.
+In our paper, we determined through experimentation that $\lambda$ is set to 0.6.